CassieMarie0728/my-awesomeness/README.md

 - [abbasbeydoun/Python-PDF417-Driver-s-License-decoder](https://github.com/abbasbeydoun/Python-PDF417-Driver-s-License-decoder) - This is a quick script to decode PDF417 driver's license data (The type of barcode used on most US and Canada Driver's licenses).
 Instruction on how to use are in readme
 - [abirxdhack/WebsiteSourceDl](https://github.com/abirxdhack/WebsiteSourceDl) - Welcome to the Web Source Downloader Bot This bot allows you to download the source code of any webpage effortlessly.
 - [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT) - Reverse engineered ChatGPT API
+- [adamanz/podcast-generator-mcp](https://github.com/adamanz/podcast-generator-mcp) - 🎙️ MCP server for creating AI-powered podcasts from any content - topics, PDFs, documents, and more
 - [adobe-type-tools/opentype-svg](https://github.com/adobe-type-tools/opentype-svg) - Tools and sample files for making OpenType-SVG fonts
 - [aedocw/epub2tts](https://github.com/aedocw/epub2tts) - Turn an epub or text file into an audiobook
 - [aedocw/epub2tts-kokoro](https://github.com/aedocw/epub2tts-kokoro) - epub2tts-kokoro is a free and open source python app to easily create a full-featured audiobook from an epub or text file using realistic text-to-speech using Kokoro.